izzy-dev-ux/datacleaning-automation/README.md

-# payroll-powerquery-automation
+# Report Automation with Power Query
 Payroll Reporting Automation | Power Query | Excel | Data Transformation

-📌 Project Overview:
+> Project Overview:

-This project demonstrates how a manual, Excel-based payroll reporting process was redesigned into an automated, refreshable analytics workflow using Power Query.

-The solution replaces repetitive spreadsheet manipulation with a structured data pipeline, significantly improving reporting speed, accuracy, and scalability.

-⚠️ Business Problem with previous Payroll reporting processes:

-Highly manual and Excel-driven

-Dependent on VLOOKUPs and pivot tables

-Rebuilt from scratch each reporting cycle

-Prone to human error and inconsistencies
+Designed a Power Query workflow to automate manual payroll reconciliation and reporting processes, reducing processing time, improving data consistency, and minimising manual intervention.

+> The Problem:

+- Highly manual, Excel-based reporting process using multiple data sources, VLOOKUPs, and pivot tables.
+- Reports rebuilt from scratch each cycle, creating inefficiencies and increasing the risk of errors.
-Time-consuming (2–3 hours per cycle)
+- Time-consuming process, taking approximately 2–3 hours per reporting cycle.

-🎯 Objective to design a scalable, automated reporting solution that:

-Reduces manual data processing

-Improves data accuracy and consistency
+> The Solution:

+- Automated data cleaning, transformation, and reconciliation using Power Query.
-Standardises payroll reporting outputs
+- Standardised reporting outputs to improve consistency and accuracy.

-Enables fast refreshable reporting in Power Query

-🧠 Data Trasnformation in Power Query:

-Data cleansing (formatting, missing values, duplicates)

-Replacing manual VLOOKUP logic with joins/merges

-Standardising schemas across datasets

-Transformation Layer

-Data modelling logic applied

-Consistent reporting structure created

-🧩 Skills Demonstrated:

-Data Cleaning & Transformation

-Power Query (ETL workflows)

-Data Modelling

-Process Mapping & Optimisation

-Analytical Problem Solving

-Workflow Automation

-🔒 Data Privacy Note:
+- Created a refreshable workflow that reduced manual processing and reporting time.

+> Opportunities for Further Development

-This project uses a simulated dataset structure based on real-world payroll reporting processes.
+This project uses a simulated dataset based on real-world payroll reporting structures.
+The original process was constrained by limited access to source systems, relying on SSRS data extracts that often contained data inconsistencies.

-No confidential, organisational, or personally identifiable data is included.
+Future enhancements could include:
+- Integration with Power BI dashboards for improved reporting and visualisation.
+- Direct SQL access to improve data quality and transformation upstream.
+- AI-assisted validation and workflow automation to further reduce manual effort.

-📬 About Me
+> About Me

-I am a Data Analyst with a background in payroll and large-scale financial data environments.
-I specialise in data cleaning, reporting automation, and workflow optimisation, with a growing focus on intelligent automation and AI-driven analytics solutions.
+I am a Data Analyst with a background in payroll, pensions, and large-scale financial data environments.
+I specialise in data cleaning, reporting automation, and workflow optimisation, with a growing interest in intelligent automation and AI-driven analytics solutions.